curvegrid/multibaas-sdk-typescript/docs/ContractsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **getEventIndexingStatus**
+# **getEventMonitorStatus**
-> GetEventIndexingStatus200Response getEventIndexingStatus()
+> GetEventMonitorStatus200Response getEventMonitorStatus()

-Returns the event indexing status for a given address and contract.
+Returns the event monitor status for a given address and contract.

 ### Example